expo/expo/docs/versions/unversioned/sdk/blur-view.rst

 Example: blur strength with intensity
 """""""""""""""""""""""""""""""""""

-You can change ``opacity`` style on the component to change the strength of the blur.
+You can change ``intensity`` prop on the component to change the strength of the blur.

 .. image:: img/blur-opacity-example.gif